 There are more than enough magazines in the market today that showcases the brilliant works of architects from all over the world.
 The pages take us to the enchanting land of colours, patterns, and styles that make us sigh over celebrity homes.

-While everyone raves over how Architects have made their dream house come true, it is only a matter of time that we get the notion to go into the lookout for the right architect to create something magical for us.
+While everyone raves over how Architects have made their dream house come true, it is only a matter of time that we get the notion to go into the lookout for the right building designers to create something magical for us.

 However, with the many ideas, suggestions and overwhelmingly good concepts, it is easy to lose track of the original thought you had.
 Even worse are the situations where you find yourself spending plenty more than you foresaw.